 Melk to Tulln 76km

 Ride through the UNESCO designated Wachau wine region.
 This is perhaps the prettiest landscape of the entire Danube valley.
 With its many vineyards and orchards, the steep, south-facing slopes are known as a terraced “Stairway to Heaven”.
 Following country lanes and bike paths, you will stop beneath the castle ruins at Aggstein, and/or in the pretty town of Durnstein, for strong coffee and pastries.
 Continue to Krems, boasting a 17th century town hall and many beautiful churches.
 The monastery at Göttweig leads to your resting place for the night in the town of Tulln.
 BD

 Hotel Nibelungenhof, Tulln

 Begin with a delightful morning ride through the Wienerwald Forest to Klosterneuburg.
-Stop at a 12th Century Augustine Church before the final ride into Vienna where the majestic Danube becomes dwarfed by one of Europe’s most important cultural centers.
+Stop at a 12th Century Augustine church before the final ride into Vienna where the majestic Danube becomes dwarfed by one of Europe’s most important cultural centers.
 Museums, galleries, cathedrals, and palaces abound in Vienna.
 We recommend the Stephansdom Cathedral, the Uhrenmuseum (clock museum), the Sigmund Freud Museum and the Salvador Dalí show.
-Your guides will depart this evening after helping to arrange your transport for tomorrow morning.
+Your guides will depart this afternoon once you are settled in your hotel.
 BL

 All details and pricing are subject to change without notice.